theycallhermax/redesigned-gnome-icons/README.md

 # Redesigned GNOME Icons
-GNOME Icons redesigned with the latest GNOME HIG in mind
+GNOME icons redesigned with the latest GNOME HIG in mind